Eat Drink Man Woman: Plot

-On a Sunday evening in Taipei, semi-retired chef and widower Zhu prepares a feast for his three daughters.
-Jia-Jen, the eldest, is a chemistry teacher who devotes herself to Christianity after facing heartbreak from her college ex-boyfriend.
-The second daughter, Jia-Chien, is an executive at an airline company.
-She wanted to become a head chef like her father but he claimed that it was not for a woman.
+On a Sunday afternoon in Taipei, semi-retired chef and widower Zhu prepares a feast for his three daughters.
+Jia-Jen, the eldest, is a chemistry teacher who devotes her life to Christianity and has become emotionally guarded long after a heartbreak in her college years.
+The second daughter, Jia-Chien, is a successful and busy executive at an airline company.
+She retains a suppressed passion for cooking that her father discouraged in her formative years.
 Jia-Ning, the youngest, is a college student who works part-time at a Wendy's fast food restaurant.

 At dinner, Jia-Chien announces that she has invested in a new apartment and will be moving out once construction is complete.
 Surprisingly, Mr. Zhu approves.
-Jia-Chien criticizes the flavor, claiming Mr. Zhu's taste is deteriorating.
+Jia-Chien criticizes her father's cooking, saying Mr. Zhu's taste is deteriorating.
 Mr. Zhu dismisses the idea before suddenly rushing off to help his (and Jia-Chien's) long-time friend and "taster", Old Wen, at a banquet.
 Afterwards, Mr. Zhu wonders with Old Wen if there is anything more to life than eating, drinking, man, and woman.
 Meanwhile, family friend Jin-Rong stops by the Zhu residence with her daughter Shan-Shan.
 Jin-Rong vocalizes her difficulties with a messy divorce while being responsible for work, Shan-Shan, and her opinionated mother, Madame Liang, as she returns to Taipei from America.
 Jia-Jen comforts her while Shan-Shan colors a caricature of Mr. Zhu.

 The next morning, Mr. Zhu meets Shan-Shan, learns that the lunches Jin-Rong provides her are suboptimal, and decides to cook for her.
 Shan-Shan agrees, letting Mr. Zhu eat the lunches her mom made to prevent her from discovering their secret.
 At school, Jia-Jen meets the new volleyball coach Ming-Dao and they take interest in one another.
 Jia-Chien meets the chief negotiator Li Kai during a meeting at work and they flirt with one another.
 She has a chance to relocate to Amsterdam due to a potential promotion.
 Jia-Ning meets up with Guo-Lun, her friend Rachel's on-and-off boyfriend.
 As Guo-Lun mopes about his unrequited love, Jia-Ning comforts him, telling him that true love is being with someone he can express his feelings to comfortably, leading Guo-Lun to realize his love for Jia-Ning.